EmilyWebber/mansplaining/README.md

 # mansplaining
-Need I say more?
-Oh right, I probably do!
+Need we say more?
+Oh right, we probably do!